Project Lifecycle - The Waterfall

 No matter how detailed and planned your trip plan was: Nature is a harsh mistress and is prone to mood swings.

-The Construction phase
+The Construction phase is when the

-and business rules
+requirements and business rules take shape “in

 reality”.
 Up until this points they were ideals, things that had real